SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C MMT SAMS-Pharm.md

 anthracyclines - daunorubicin + cytarabine =
 - these are known for
 - left ventricular dysfunction, we see a good amount of cardiotoxicity
+- anthracyclines "rub" your heart the wrong way

 paclitaxel = taxanes, hyperstabilization of polymerized microtubules vincristine = tubulin beta subunit binding